LowCostCustoms/sonar-scanner-action/README.md

 **Default value**: the current github workspace path

 The place where the project sources are located.
-Should be the absolute path.
+Should be an absolute path.

 ### tls-skip-verify